connorholm/tiktok-watermark-yolov7/README.md

 Make sure that you have `conda` installed
 * run commands from inside the projects root directory

-### Creating the Virtual Enviornment
+### Creating the Virtual Environment
-* Run: `conda create -n watermark-remover` to create the new virtual enviornment
+* Run: `conda create -n watermark-remover` to create the new virtual environment
 * Install pip with `conda install pip`
 * Add all the required packages with `pip install -r requirements.txt`